Susan McKeon BSc (Hons), MAPDT (01157), CCAB

-I’m a qualified dog trainer and behaviour counsellor, who loves all dogs and I have a huge soft spot for sighthounds (particularly Greyhounds and Salukis).
+I’m a professional dog trainer and Certificated Clinical Animal Behaviourist (CCAB) and I have a huge soft spot for sighthounds (particularly Greyhounds and Salukis).
 I’ve worked with several national sighthound charities – The Greyhound Trust, and Forever Hounds Trust (formerly, Greyhound Rescue West of England) – plus a local greyhound charity; volunteered as a dog walker for a local dog rescue; and worked within a kennel environment; as well as running dog training classes and undertaking numerous training and behaviour one to ones.

 Qualifications – what do all those letters after my name mean?

 You will often see a vast array of letters after dog trainers’ names.
-For example: I am Susan McKeon, BSc (Hons), MAPDT (01157) …but what do these really mean?
+For example: I am Susan McKeon, BSc (Hons), MAPDT (01157), CCAB …but what do these really mean?

 The dog training industry in the UK is completely unregulated and anyone can claim to be a dog trainer or behaviourist.
 There are a number of different qualifications and memberships available, but all are not equal.
-You wouldn’t expect a doctor to treat you if they were not qualified, or a pilot to fly a plane without qualifications and experience and, in my opinion, the same is true of dog training.
-Just because an individual has lived with dogs all their life, it does not make them a dog trainer or behaviourist; I worked for an airline, flew (as a passenger) numerous times and even ‘flew’ a plane thanks to a flight simulator – however, that does not make me a pilot!
+You would not expect a doctor to treat you if they were not qualified, or a pilot to fly a plane without qualifications and experience.
+In my opinion, the same is true of dog training!
+Just because an individual has lived with dogs all their life, it does not make them a dog trainer or behaviourist.

-I graduated from the University of Hull with a Bachelor of Science degree, with honours, in canine behaviour and training, which allows me to use BSc (Hons) after my name.
+I graduated from the University of Hull with a Bachelor of Science honours degree in canine behaviour and training.
+This allows me to use BSc (Hons) after my name.
 This degree covered both the theory and practical application of dog training and behaviour.
 My dissertation focused on impulsivity in racing greyhounds, and involved lots of data collection from owners of retired racing greyhounds from across the world.

 MAPDT (01157) – The Association of Pet Dog Trainers